 2021-04-15

-At Indiahikes, we insist that all our trekkers train for at least two months and get fit before going on a trek.
+At Indiahikes, we insist that all our trekkers train for at least two months before going on a trek.
+In fact, I have observed that we are known for our strict fitness requirements.
 That’s a minimum prerequisite to have a good experience.
 However, many trekkers could be short on time as well, for which I’ve shared a separate routine below.

-While you can have an elaborate training plan for your trek to get fit, you need to focus on primarily two aspects:
+While you can have an elaborate training plan for your trek, you need to focus on primarily two aspects:

 Since 2016, we have been asking trekkers to train by jogging, and it has shown us brilliant results.

-This averages around 8 minutes per kilometer, which is a respectable speed.
+This averages around 6 minutes per kilometre, which is a respectable speed.
 If you achieve this much speed, you can comfortably do an easy-moderate Himalayan trek.

 Here’s how to go about it.